ashleydavis/docker-nodejs-examples/README.md

 Follow [the developer on Twitter](https://twitter.com/ashleydavis75) for updates on his new book Bootstrapping Microservices.

-Need to do exploratory coding, data analysis and visulalization in JavaScript/TypeScript?
+Need to do exploratory coding, data analysis and visualization in JavaScript/TypeScript?
 [Check out Data-Forge Notebook](http://www.data-forge-notebook.com/)

 ## Setup